LAPD officer unjustified in shooting that killed girl, 14 – KION546

 Police Chief Michel Moore previously found in his own review that all three shots were unjustified.

-Now that both the chief and civilian panel have ruled, Moore could face disciplinary action or even firing.
-However, he can appeal any decision to the LAPD’s Board of Rights.
+Now that both the chief and civilian panel have issued their findings, Jones could ultimately face disciplinary action or even firing.
+However, he can appeal any disciplinary decision in state court.

 An after-hours call to Jones’s attorney, Leslie Lee Wilcox, seeking comment wasn’t immediately returned Tuesday.

-Note: This story has been corrected to reflect that Los Angeles Police Officer William Dorsey Jones Jr. could face disciplinary action or even firing, not Chief Michel Moore.
-It has also been corrected to say that Jones could appeal any disciplinary decision in state court, not to the LAPD’s Board of Rights.